stephenfeather/TiComScore/android/documentation/index.md

 ## Description

 This is an Appcelerator Titanium module for iOS that wraps the ComScore iOS SDK.
+Android has 2 additional methods not available to iOS.
+Refer to the ComScore documentation for why.

 ## Accessing the TiComscore Module